 About the Eco-innovation Manual

 This manual has been commissioned by UN Environment and funded by the European Commission.
-It is also is the result of close collaboration with the Technical University of Denmark and Holon.
+It is also the result of close collaboration with the Technical University of Denmark.

 Eco-innovation is a new business model which promotes sustainability throughout the entire life cycle of a product, while also boosting a company’s performance and competitiveness.
 Funded by the European Commission and co-ordinated by UN Environment, the Eco-innovation Project ran from 2012-2017 in developing and transition economies.
 Those countries comprised Colombia, Peru, Egypt, Kenya, Uganda, South Africa, Malaysia, Sri Lanka and Vietnam.